Diabetes remission in people with Type 2 diabetes means that your blood sugar levels are healthy without needing to take any diabetes medication.

 Douglas Twenefour, our Deputy Head of Care

-We've got lots of information about how to manage a healthy weight.
+We've got lots of tips and tools to guide you through how to lose weight.

 So far, the strongest evidence suggests that a low-calorie diet could help people lose weight and go into remission.
 This comes from testing a low-calorie management programme in our DiRECT research study.
 But that doesn’t mean it’s the only option.